ikos-dighum/ikos-dighum.github.io/resources.md

 * How to create a timeline with gg_vistime: [Jacob Høigilt's example](/contents/htmls/tidslinje.html).
 Can be used with this [.csv file](/contents/tidslinje.csv).
 Tutorial for the [gg_vistime package](https://shosaco.github.io/vistime/articles/gg_vistime-vignette.html).

+### Creating maps

+* How to create a world map and then zoom in on a region, adding country names etc. [Jacob's example](/contents/htmls/how-to-maps.html).

 ## Python resources

 ### Installing and running Python and Anaconda